powervr-graphics/Native_SDK/examples/Vulkan/Navigation3D/README.rst

 Description
 -----------
-The 3D navigation example demonstrates the entire process of creating a navigational map from raw XML data, in this case the example is using Open Street Map data.
-The example demonstrates loading and parsing of the XML, it also shows the processing of the raw data into render-able polygons which can be used by the GPU, this is achieved through triangulation which uses the ear clipping algorithm to generate triangles from lists of points.
+The 3D navigation example demonstrates the entire process of creating a navigational map from raw XML data, in this case using Open Street Map (OSM) data.

+The example shows how to load and parse the XML.
+It then shows how to process the raw data into renderable polygons which can be used by the GPU.
+This is achieved through triangulation, which uses the ear-clipping algorithm to generate triangles from lists of points.

-This example also shows several rendering techniques such as; anti-aliased lines with GRLAA for road outlines, handling of UI elements for road names and places of interest, and an effective tile based approach to batching and culling the geometry.
+This example also shows several rendering techniques such as:

+* anti-aliased lines with GRLAA for road outlines
+* handling of UI elements for road names and places of interest
+* an effective tile based approach to batching and culling the geometry.

-APIS
+APIs
 ----
-* OpenGL ES 2.0+, Vulkan
+* OpenGL ES 2.0+
+* Vulkan

 Controls
 --------